Solar Panel Calculator

 Roof structural upgrades if required.
 Electrical service upgrades for larger systems (sometimes 2,000-5,000 additional).
 Tree trimming or removal if shade requires it.
 Permit fees beyond installer-included permitting.
 Utility interconnection fees.
 Post-installation monitoring service costs.
 System maintenance over lifespan (minimal but non-zero).
 Inverter replacement at year 10-15 (typically 2,000-4,000).
 Financing costs if the system is not paid in cash.

-Common Solar Cost Calculation Mistakes
+Patterns Commonly Observed in Solar Cost Calculation

 Getting only one quote (costs vary 15-30% between installers).
 Forgetting rebates that reduce effective cost substantially.
 Using outdated equipment prices (technology improvements reduce cost over time).
 Not comparing equipment quality differences (cheap panels may underperform or have shorter warranties).
 Focusing on purchase cost without modelling payback and lifetime savings.
 Choosing installers on price alone without checking certifications and reviews.
 The calculator provides cost math; full solar decisions combine cost, energy savings, rebates, and long-term value.

-A 10 kW kW system at $2,500/kW with 15%% installation minus $4,500 rebate costs $24,250.00.
+A 10 kW kW system at $2,500/kW with 15%% installation minus $4,500 rebate costs 24,250.00.

 Inputs